 If we are not mistaken, for Rel-16 TypeII codebook, FD basis selection is reported in group 1.
 We agree that the DD basis has the lowest priority, why DD basis needs to be reported in group 0?

+[Mod: Not sure either.
+Perhaps the proponents can clarify.
+Personally I see no strong reason to place DD basis indicator in G0]